You will need the assistance of workers’ compensation lawyers if you want your claim to be accepted.

 Each one has its own rules and payment varies greatly according to the level of your injury.

-Whenever you try to get a settlement with L&I, your injury is “rated” and compensation can vary by the 6 figures depending on the rating you receive.
+Whenever you try to get a settlement with L&I, your injury is “rated” and compensation can vary by as much as six figures depending on the rating you receive.

 However, there are many details you need to pay attention to in a settlement and doing so alone is unwise.
 An experienced workers’ comp attorney will make sure you get the compensation you deserve according to the law.